ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``ped`` (``Ped``) -- The ped ID
 * ``overlayID`` (``int``) -- The overlay ID

-  * You can find overlay ID data here: :doc:`pedOverlayID`
+  * You can find overlay ID data here: :doc:`things/pedOverlayID`
 * ``colorType`` (``int``) -- The color type

   * ``1`` for eyebrows, beards and chest hair.
   * ``2`` for lipstick and blush.
 * ``colorID`` (``int``) -- The color ID

-  * For color ID list, see this: :doc:`pedOverlayID`
+  * For color ID list, see this: :doc:`things/pedOverlayID`
 * ``secondColorID`` (``int``) -- The second color ID

 **Returns:**